AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 The opening hours is a crucial part of place information.
-This information can be used to plan a visit to the venue in advance, such as determining the next time the venue is open, or a future series of dates such as when the user wishes to be
+This information can be used to plan a visit to the venue in advance, such as determining the next time the venue is open, or a future series of dates such as when the user wishes to visit.

-When considering presenting opening hours to a user, you must observe several user interface considerations:
+When considering presenting opening hours to a user, you should observe several key user interface considerations:

-- Multiple open/closed intervals per day
+- Multiple open/closed intervals can occur per day
-- Open always/24H or open late
+- Venues can be open always/24H, open late or closed all day
 - Public holidays can affect regular trading hours
-- Some open/closed times can be restricted (use comment)
+- Some open/closed times can be restricted (provide space for a comment)
 - Time zones can be critical for local visitors or distant travellers trying to contact the operator

-- Hours could not be accurate, and user interfaces should consider warning users
+Note: The source/provider of opening hours can affect the quality of the opening hours, and how up to date the information may be.
+It is generally recommended that you suggest to users to check the official opening hours with the operator.

 ## Opening Hours